a7063p/week-11-challenge/README.md

   ## Contribute
-  Contributer privileges are open to ALL that want to positively contribute to this project
+  Contrbutor privileges are open to ALL that want to positively contribute to this project